 This instructable will show you how to control multiple HDMI feeds to your TV using a microcontroller such as an Arduino to enable and disable transmission with a single control line.

-My ultimate goal is to have a robust but flexible means to limit the amount of time my kids can spend in front of the TV, without getting into arguments at turn-off time.
-I began working on this after discovering that my kids responded really well to a 'granny-timer' which I installed on their PC accounts.
-This limits the access times and duration of their activities.
-When the time runs out, their session ends abruptly.
-This sounds a bit harsh but the odd thing is that they accept it without a fuss, whereas there would be much wailing and gnashing of teeth if their parents dared to manually flicked the 'off' switch.
-It was so successful that I thought I would try to get something similar for the TV, but certainly in the UK nothing exists to do this.
+My ultimate goal is to have a robust but flexible means to limit the amount of time that kids can spend in front of the TV, without getting into arguments at turn-off time.
+Time-limiting applications exist for PCs, but at the time of writing there was virtually nothing out there for TVs in the UK.
 In the US it's possible to buy things intended for this very job, but as far as I know these only suit US plugs and voltages or they control only composite video etc.

-I had it in mind to build an Arduino-based controller with a real-time clock module to reproduce some of the 'granny-timer' functionality.
+I had it in mind to build an Arduino-based controller with a real-time clock module to provide the timer functionality.
 The hard bit was how to switch the TV on and off robustly but safely.
 So I set about considering the options:

 1) control the mains power to the TV - very effective but I worry about adversely affecting the TV in the long term and it involves using mains relays etc.